Home/Route sections/2 Aberfoyle to Callander

 To zoom in (or out) on the route map, use the + (or -) at lower left.
 For full screen, click the four-cornered icon at upper right (opens in a new window).
 For a summary of distance, terrain, food & drink and points of interest, scroll to foot of page.

 The official guidebook is produced by Rucksack Readers for walkers and cyclists.
-It offers detailed directions, mapping on 18 pages and 111 colour photos.
-This 4th edition (2022) makes the ideal companion for this route.
+It offers detailed directions, mapping on 18 pages and 120 colour photos.
+This 5th edition (2026) celebrates for 25th anniversary of this route and makes the ideal companion.
+There is also a pocket-friendly map booklet (weight 45 grams) with mapping at 1:40,000.

 FIND OUT MORE